cm1528/Adaptive-Robotic-Source-Seeking-in-Vortical-Indoor-Environments-with-Sparse-Structural-Guidance/README.md

 [View Paper](https://ieeexplore.ieee.org/Xplore/home.jsp)

-(Code will be released after publication)
+(Code will be released after acceptance)

 ## Source Code
 Robot simulations were conducted using the [Gazebo](https://gazebosim.org/home) simulation environment on the [ROS](https://www.ros.org/) platform.
 The source-seeking task is performed by a [TurtleBot3 Burger](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/) mobile robot, equipped with a single-line LiDAR, a MOX gas concentration sensor, and an anemometer.
 The ROS version used in the simulations is [Noetic](https://wiki.ros.org/noetic).